 - Clergy Members – Some religious institutes, such as the Catholic Church, require priests to take vows of celibacy.

 - Teachers – Principle III(A)(8) of the Model Code of Ethics for Educators prohibits sexual or romantic relationships between educators and students.

 If you, or a loved one, has experienced sex abuse by a counselor, psychiatrist, clergy member, teacher or other professional, contact Jed Dietrich, Esq. and his team of sex abuse lawyers in Buffalo, New York at 716-839-3939.
 We are top sex abuse lawyers in Buffalo, New York.

+A victim of sexual abuse can generally file a lawsuit against a sexual abuser for the physical and emotional injuries that they suffered as a result of the abuse.
 However, there are very strict time deadlines applicable to bringing cases such as this.
 The time limit to bring a claim may be as short as 90 days to bring a sex abuse claim against a municipality or other institution.
 Your best advice is to contact our office immediately so that we may advise you appropriately.

 Under the theory of Respondeat Superior an employer is responsible for the acts of its employee while an employee is at work.
 However, it is incumbent upon the person bringing the claim to prove that the employer knew of the employee’s bad acts.
 Jed Dietrich, Esq. and the tenacious lawyers at the Dietrich Law Firm P.C. have brought claims like this in the past and obtained successful and favorable outcomes.

 Additional information regarding nursing home abuse can be found here.

 Sex abuse by a professional such as a therapist or a priest may lead to an abuser’s employer being held responsible if the employer was negligent.
 An employer’s negligence may be proved through evidence of:

 - Negligent hiring and/or supervision;